itrade-tyamaguchi/LAHacks-2019/README.md

 # FAQ
 1. If you have questions, please feel to come up to our table.
 If we are not at our table (yes we need sleep too), please send your questions to tyamaguchi@itradenetwork.com
-2. We will be on campus from 2 PM to 5 PM on Saturday.
-If we are getting a lot of questions, we will expand the hours.